fnrg-nfv/backup-deep/doc/result.md

 # Result

 - `start` and `end` in `state` have no influence of final result, other states of a sfc has a little influence(about 5%)；
+- LOW learning rate also matters, when the learning rate is 1e-6, it also can achieve the same performance as a higher learning rate such as 1e-3(may be a little higher);
+-